kree-nickm/Moon-Mod-Tools/README.md

 * **modules** - Array of module definitions to specify which installed modules should be loaded for this bot.
 Module definitions have the following properties:
   * **name** - Name of the module, which matches the folder containing the module's code.
   * **options** - An object with module-specific configuration options.
 Different modules will want different properties here.
+* **messageCacheLimit** - Impose a per-channel limit to how many messages the bot will cache.
+By default, Discord.js caches up to 50 messages per channel.
 * **ownerId** - Discord ID of the user who owns the bot.
 Ideally, the owner will be granted access to all bot features, though this may not be possible for restricted application commands.

 ## Application Command File